Student Grievance Resolution

 Internal appeal or review by Students Grievance and Appeals Committee.
 Lodge an appeal or a request for reivew with Student Affairs.

 (Stage 3 is not available for Administrative grievances about HECS/FEE/OS-HELP remissions or SLE re-credits.)

 External appeal or review.
 Lodge a grievance with an external agency.

 Types of Grievances

-- Academic Decisions – grievances about decisions which involve the exercise of academic judgment
+- Academic Decisions – grievances about decisions which involve the exercise of academic judgement

 - Administrative Decisions, Services or Facilities – grievances about decisions on administrative matters, the quality of administrative service or the provision of facilities

 - Unfair Treatment – grievances about student behaviour as well as grievances about staff behaviour